rhysbowenharries/contact-list/README.md

 **Please do not fork or open PRs against this repository**.

 Instead, clone or download the contents of the repo, and push to a repo under your own GitHub account.
 Then email us a link to your finished solution.
-We'll take a look, and arrange a call to discuss it with you.
+Feel free to include any notes you have made about what you'd do differently if this were a real application.
+We'll take a look, and get back to you with any feedback.